achance/GAB19/README.md

 Note: A confirmation email will be sent notifying that email address was added to the action group.

 7. You should now see your newly created Action Group selected.
-Finish the alert details.
+Finish filling out the alert details.

 ![Action Group 2][Action Group 2]